Donator-ai/Development-Lab/IATI-Plus/README.md

 ## Layering

 IATI Plus isn't designed to replace IATI.
 The database can be compared to a Geographic Information System (GIS).
-It is a clone that works like an identical overlayer, but a robust one geared to me queried by consumer grade applications operating at scale and in more complex ways than IATI can be traversed.
+It is a clone that works like an identical overlayer, but a robust one geared to be queried by consumer grade applications operating at scale and in more complex ways than IATI can be traversed.

 ## Benefits